peterthehan/discord-dad-bot/README.md

    - `guildId` is your server id.
    - `ignoreChannelIds` are the text channel ids the bot ignores user messages from.
    - `avatarUrls` are the image urls the bot uses to set the webhook avatar url.
+   - `pingUser` is a boolean that determines whether the bot pings the user or not.
    - `chance` is the percentage chance the bot sends the dad joke, use values between 0 and 1 (inclusive).

 4. `npm start` to run the bot.